- Dry eye disease is chronic but treatable!

 During the COVID-19 pandemic, wearing masks has become standard.
 When you wear a mask, you can create air flow from the mask directly to your eyes, which is similar to sleeping under a fan.
 There is actually a term for this, called “mask-associated dry eye disease.”
 Now, of course, you should definitely wear a mask during the pandemic, but it may be helpful to use a good treatment plan to fend off any dry eye symptoms while wearing a mask.

 In the last few years, pharmaceutical companies have made significant progress in developing new therapeutics for DED.14 But, prescription medications should be a supplement to, and not a replacement for, a good overall treatment plan.

 Since we know inflammation plays a critical role in DED pathology, there are several anti-inflammatory medications in the market.
-These include cyclosporine (such as, Restasis and Cequa) and lifitegrast (Xiidra).
+These include cyclosporine (such as Restasis and Cequa) and lifitegrast (Xiidra).
 These medications may also increase tear production from the lacrimal glands.
-There are approximately another 8-10 drugs that are in clinical trials now that either work directly on the eyes, or on the eyelids, addressing blepharitis and meibomian gland dysfunction.
-In severe cases, or during DED flare ups, we sometimes use a topical steroid drop to rapidly alleviate symptoms.
+There are approximately another 8-10 drugs in clinical trials now that either work directly on the eyes or on the eyelids, addressing blepharitis and meibomian gland dysfunction.
+In severe cases, or during DED flare-ups, we sometimes use a topical steroid drop to rapidly alleviate symptoms.

 Prescription eye drops for DED can be a great option for some patients.15 However, there are two main issues.
 One, it is important to realize that prescriptions are not a magic cure, and that they work best when used alongside an overall treatment plan.
 Two, many insurance providers will not cover DED prescription medications without prior-authorizations, which can make it difficult to obtain coverage for some patients.